kstarzyk/opengl-boilerplate/README.md

 # OpenGL-boilerplate

 Handy playground for great OpenGl Tutorial (http://www.opengl-tutorial.org).
-Created and tested on MacOS (should also work for any Unix-based distro).
+Created and tested on MacOS (and working only on MacOS at now).

 ### Prerequirements